 In addition to exhibitions presented by the Bidwell Foundation and the Cleveland Museum of Art, the Transformer Station hosts talks, performances, and events throughout the year.
 Join our mailing list to learn more about upcoming events and programs.

 The Transformer Station is an invitation-only exhibition space and does not accept exhibition proposals.
-It does, however, welcome programmatic collaborations.

 The building's original facade was built in 1924 and is one of sixteen substations built by Cleveland’s one-time private transit provider, the Cleveland Railway Company.
 The substation converted electrical power for the Detroit Avenue Streetcar Line, which carried 19 million riders annually at its peak.
 The building was used as a transformer station until 1949 when the City of Cleveland offered it for auction.
 From the early 1980s until 2010, the building housed an artist's foundry until later purchased by the Bidwells in 2011.